vb735499/BeatsNews/README.md

 1. /help : it will list all of command and describtion to message channel.
 2. /reply [member]: say hello to the member.
 3. /member_status [member]: check the member status.
 (Online, Offline ... etc.)
-4. /serveremoji: list all icons avaliable on the gulid.
+4. /serveremoji: list all icons avaliable on the guild.
 5. /news [choices]: Randomly quering recently news articles on the user's selected category.
 6. /play [query]: join the voice channel of the user issuing the command and play music based on the keyword or URL input by the user.
 7. /stop: elimate all of music in the list and stop the player to playing music.